SAP-samples/btp-azure-opensap/Week4/Unit5/BusinessApplicationStudioSetup.md

 ![Create Dev Space](./images/BAS_start2.png)

-1.11 Once the dev space is created proceed to create Project and select SAP HANA Database project.
+1.11 Once the dev space is created, open the workspace and proceed to create project.
+Select SAP HANA Database project.
 ![New Project](./images/b1.png)

 1.12 Enter name for the project as OPENSAP_WORKSPACE and click next.